kg3/MMM/README.md

 ## Bubbles Chickenwort, Pig Farmer (Marie Steiner)
 ### Trailer Park: Winter Hills, Lot 16
 ### Cancer - Birthday: July 10
-### Bubbles' desire for adventure and frequent flakiness might be influenced by Cancer's changeable nature.
+### Bubbles' desire for adventure and frequent flakiness might be influenced by Cancer's changeable nature. [astrology reading](./readings/chickenwort.md)
 Bubbles Chickenwort has recently created a pig farm on the costume outskirts of Henpecked Junction.
 Bubbles still resides in the Winter Hills Trailer Park and scoots over to the farm each day at sunrise.
 This hiccupping farmer is a constant key and coin jingler who wears massive eyeglasses and speaks to themselves in public.